Oldsmobile: Firsts

-Oldsmobile Administrative Building
+Oldsmobile Administration Building

 The 200,000 square-foot Oldsmobile Administration Building, also known as Building 70, was completed in 1966 to accommodate the company's major administration departments.
 Located at 920 Townsend Avenue, at what is currently the GM Lansing Grand River Assembly plant, the project was constructed by Michigan contractor Utley-James, with architectural design contracted by GMAC.

 The headquarters accommodated about 900 employees in a Modern design with exterior marble and curtain walls reminiscent of the General Motors Technical Center.
 Approach walkways integrated snow melting units, and the design incorporated interior and exterior artwork.
 The building has two prominent interconnected towers in the northeast corner: a six-level north wing and a four-level south wing.
 The building's two-story lobby featured a sunken visitor waiting area, a place to display a current Oldsmobile, and a reception area, 'floating' within a water pool.